AdvancedXRay/XRay-Mod/README.md

 # XRay Mod - [![Forge Downloads](http://cf.way2muchnoise.eu/advanced-xray.svg)](https://mods.curse.com/mc-mods/minecraft/256256-advanced-xray) [![Forge Available For](http://cf.way2muchnoise.eu/versions/advanced-xray.svg)](https://mods.curse.com/mc-mods/minecraft/256256-advanced-xray)
 Minecraft Forge based XRay mod designed to aid players who don't like the ore searching process.

-### Help wanted
-I'm extreamly busy as of late, because of this I'd like to attempt to find someone willing to help maintain this project as it's a passions project for me and would hate to see it go downhill.
-Please contact me at hello.michaelhillcox@gmail.com, on Discord: MiKeY#3704 or anything from https://mikey.pro if you're intrested in helping out :D

-### Feature:
+### Feature
-- Built using Forge!
+- Built using Forge ⚒
-- Simple and Clean UI For Adding, Deleting and Editing the blocks you want to see
+- Clean UI For Adding, Deleting and Editing the blocks you want to X-Ray
 - Full RGB Colour selector
 - Searchable List to find Blocks
 - Add Blocks from your hand
 - Add Blocks you're looking at!
+- Searchable list of blocks you've added
+- Json store for the blocks you've added.
+Easy to edit and share!

+### Todo
-    - Rightclick Editing with support for custom Meta Data
+- Mob support
-- Ore Dictionary Support
-    - Partial!
-Requires more work but it can do some mods ores.
-    - Looks for help with this feature
+- Show near lava / water
+   - Support for fluids now it's a new system in 1.14
+- Simpler color selector
+- Complete rewrite.

-### How to use:
+### How to use
 #### Using XRay
 - Press `[Default] Backslash` to toggle Xray on and off
 - Press `[Default] Z` to open the in-game GUI